ferruh960/CurrencyExchanger/README.md

 # CurrencyExchanger

-WPF C#,
-SOAP,
-List current rates from central bank of Turkey, and change a currency to another...
+List current rates from central bank of Turkey, and change a currency to another...<br/>
+Labels:WPF, C#, SOAP

 <br/><br/><br/>